hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 - **Initial pool.** First, we filtered math word problems from [**NuminaMath-1.5**](https://huggingface.co/datasets/AI-MO/NuminaMath-1.5), sourcing problems with topics in Algebra, Geometry, Number Theory, and Combinatorics from Olympiads, AoPS forums, AMC and AIME of previous years, olympiad references, and number theory sources.
 Our goal was to get harder problems in topics that DeepSeek models would likely struggle with.
 - **Joining R1 traces.** We then joined with correct R1 reasoning traces from [**OpenR1-Math-220k**](https://huggingface.co/datasets/open-r1/OpenR1-Math-220k).
 Together with previous step, this filtered 800K problems down to 27K.
 - **Difficulty filtering.** To filter further, we sampled 8 solutions per problem with `max_len` of 8K tokens using [deepseek-r1-distill-qwen-7b-awq](https://huggingface.co/casperhansen/deepseek-r1-distill-qwen-7b-awq) and removed easy problems.
 We kept only problems with 7 or fewer correct solutions, leaving 8K problems.
 To get harder problems for GRPO, we used the 14B AWQ model for similar filtering.
 - **Light R1.** Later, we added a subset of from [**Light-R1**](https://huggingface.co/datasets/qihoo360/Light-R1-SFTData) stage 2 data and removed duplicates with our dataset (after removing CoT with more than 16K tokens).
-We filter them further filter by difficulty, resulting in around 2K samples.
+We then filter them further by difficulty, resulting in around 2K samples.

 While sampling our dataset, we purposefuly avoided the following data sources: